ndrewwm/svelteblog/src/lib/posts/books-2024/+page.md

       Madeline Miller (2011)
     </div>
     <p>
       This is another book I read as part of a book club.
 Jenny had also wanted me to read this one for a while.
-Similar to <em>Circe</em>, Miller revisits themes from classical stories under a new perspective.
-The novel follows the life of Patroclus, the companion and lover of Achilles, from boyhood to his mortal end on the battlefields of the Trojan war.
-A thread connecting <em>Circe</em> and <em>Song</em> is the pain that stems from children being different or below the expectations that their parents set out for them.
+In <em>Song</em>, Miller is able to coax newly tragic threads from one of the most retold stories in western culture.
+The novel follows the life of Patroclus, Achilles's lover and companion, from boyhood to his mortal end on the battlefields of the Trojan war.
+A connection between <em>Circe</em> and <em>Song</em> is the pain that stems from children being different or below the expectations that their parents set out for them.
+By crafting the narrative over the entire lifetime of the book's protagonists, we see an Achilles whose divine-born gifts and prophesized glory are burden handed down from the gods and his wounded mother.
+I've never been disappointed by Miller's work; if you've only read <em>Circe</em>, definitely pick this one up.
     </p>
   </div>
 </div>